-The 'Roger House' has contextual value because it is a landmark.
-The 'Roger House' at 16945 Bayview Avenue occupies a prominent location and is visible from the entrance of Pickering

-College located on Bayview Avenue.
-Combined with its threeand-half-storey footprint, the largest in the area, and communal significance as an educational institution for over 100 years, the Roger House is considered a local landmark.
+'Rogers House' has contextual value because it is a landmark at 16945 Bayview Avenue, occupies a prominent location and is visible from the entrance of Pickering College located on Bayview Avenue.
+Combined with its three-and-half-storey footprint, the largest in the area, and communal significance as an educational institution for over 100 years in Newmarket, Rogers House is considered a local landmark.